hmrc/hmrc-email-renderer/CONTRIBUTING.md

 # Contributor Guidelines

 Hello!
-If you are reading this, it is probably because you want send emails.
+If you are reading this, it is probably because you want to send emails.
 This page describes the process for a team to submit new or changed email templates.

 Please review these guidelines carefully before submitting a Pull Request.